wolfgang-stefani/Route-Planner/README.md

 # Implement a route planner
-This repository includes all project file from Udacity's Nanodegree Intro to Self-Driving Cars Project 4
+This repository includes all project files from Udacity's Nanodegree Intro to Self-Driving Cars Project 4